Vital Records Online

 Who is Authorized to Order a Tennessee Birth Certificate?

-In Tennessee, birth certificates are confidential for 100 years.
+In Tennessee, birth certificate are confidential for 100 years.
 Certified birth record copies are available only to the individual named, their spouse, parents, legal guardians, or children.
 Authorized representatives may request a certificate if they have a signed permission statement, copies of their ID, and a valid ID of the person they represent.
 If you are requesting a birth certificate on behalf of the person on record, confirm eligibility before placing your order.

 Authorized People